lsst-dm/dmtn-057/index.rst

 Supporting cross-task metrics
 -----------------------------

-- The :ref:`metadata-based architecture<arch-metadata>` requires a special channel for each task's information, and requires that ``verify_measurements`` have some custom code for assembling the final measurement.
+- The :ref:`metadata-based architecture<arch-metadata>` requires a special channel for each task's information, and requires that ``ComputeMetricsTask`` have some custom code for assembling the final measurement.
 - The :ref:`direct measurement<arch-direct>` and :ref:`observer-based<arch-observer>` architectures require either passing measurement information through metadata, or imposing restrictions on how metrics can be defined.
-  A centralized handler is needed for cross-task metrics but not other metrics.
+  A centralized handler (possibly, but not necessarily, a ``MeasurementTask``) is needed for cross-task metrics but not other metrics.
 - The :ref:`visitor-based architecture<arch-visitor>` requires a nonstandard measurement factory.

 The visitor-based architecture is by far the best at cross-task metrics; the direct measurement and observer-based architectures are the worst.